FOR IMMEDIATE RELEASE: Oct. 7, 2021

 Many of the artists behind Canal Convergence’s large-scale installations will also offer artist talks during the event, though most of these limited engagements are already sold out.
 Attendees can still hear from the artists by accessing behind-the-scenes AR features associated with their artworks.

-Art tours of the event are another option for learning more about the 12 large-scale artworks at Canal Convergence this year, five of which are coming from foreign countries.
+Art tours of the event are another option for learning more about the 11 large-scale artworks at Canal Convergence this year, four of which are coming from foreign countries.
 For more information about the artworks, visit the event website.

 When they aren’t experiencing the artwork or creating with technology in a workshop, visitors to Canal Convergence can enjoy a little nightlife at the beer and wine garden at Soleri Plaza, which will also feature food trucks on the weekends and live entertainment nightly.